PierreIsCoding/sdiy/LPG/README.md

 - Just use some heatshrink tubing (maybe use the ones with glue as I did) to bundle a LDR and a white LED.
 See Youtube for tips on this topic.
 - Experiment with different capacitors for the decays.
 I used fairly modest values but you can get creative with it.
 Please note that higher values will not a close the signal that well but can create an interesting effect anyway.
 - The trimpots are not needed really.
 I left mine in the middle.
 You can use some fixed resistors (2x47K for instance)
+- Please note the connection of the breaking pins with ground at U3 and U8 in the schematic.

 ps.
 I will add some better looking labels ;)